Anchorage, Alaska Airbnb Market Data 2026: STR Report & Statistics

 Which amenities boost Airbnb revenue in Anchorage?

-TV and Climbing wall are among the strongest revenue-linked amenities in Anchorage.
+TV and Movie theater are among the strongest revenue-linked amenities in Anchorage.
 In AirROI's latest dataset, listings with these amenities outperform those without on average revenue, which makes amenities analysis useful for prioritizing investment and listing upgrades.

 Do Airbnb hosts charge cleaning fees in Anchorage?